 - Soak the microfiber cloth in water and squeeze all the water out.

 - Wipe the phone gently so you don’t spoil any parts.

 - Dry the phone with another dry clean cloth.

-For non-water-resistant devices, you should ensure that you don’t go near any of the ports, so you don’t damage anything or stick to the dry cloth.
+For non-water-resistant devices, you should ensure that you don’t go near any of the ports to avoid damaging anything.
+To be safe, you can always stick to the dry cloth instead.